93 Pages Posted: 16 May 2017 Last revised: 18 Oct 2017

-The U.S. Presidential election of 2016 occurred amidst a disturbingly reminiscent coalescence of patterns — the economic displacement of the working class, the protracted paralysis of the legislative branch, the seeming indifference of the governing classes, the perception of widespread corruption, the neutralization of a vital left, and the festering wounds to national pride wrought of multiple lost wars.
-These patterns are familiar: Together, they comprise (albeit in much more attenuated form) the combustible mix that presaged the rise of National Socialism in 1930’s Germany.
+The U.S. Presidential election of 2016 occurred amidst a disturbingly reminiscent coalescence of patterns — the economic displacement of the working class, the protracted paralysis of the legislative branch, the perception of widespread corruption, the neutralization of a vital left, and the festering wounds to national pride wrought of multiple lost wars.
+These patterns are familiar: Together, they comprise, albeit in much more attenuated form, the combustible mix that presaged the rise of National Socialism in 1930’s Germany.

-Keywords: Fascism, Liberalism, Neoliberalism, Marx, Schmitt, Neumann, Rule of Law, Democracy, Dictatorship
+Keywords: Fascism, Liberalism, Neoliberalism, Post-liberal, Decadence, Marx, Schmitt, Neumann, Rule of Law, Democracy, Administrative state

 JEL Classification: F62, H11, K10, P10, P50